Multirename/multirename/README.md

 ## Contributors are welcome!

-Checkout a branch of stable|testing|unstable including updates and switching to one of it (probably unstable) and including the externals with updates, use the helper script:
+Checkout branch of `unstable` including updates (e.g: composer install) and including the externals with updates: use the helper script:

-    ./helper/gitupdate.sh [branchname]
+    ./helper/gitupdate.sh unstable

-I decide to use staging areas to keep the "stable" clean of bugs as good as possible and for maximum of stability.
+I decide to use staging areas to keep the `stable` clean of bugs as good as possible and for maximum of stability.

-Staging areas are "unstable" -> "testing" -> "stable"
+Staging areas are `unstable` -> `testing` -> `stable`

-"stable" should be always the latest stable release!
+`stable` should be always the latest stable release!
 (Incl.
 Hotfixes)

-All new code/ development should go to "unstable".
-Also, if needed, to the externals which having also these staging areas.
+All new code/ development should go to `unstable`.
+Also, if needed, the externals (submodules) which having also these staging areas.

 If you would like to add features or push some improvements: The unstable branch is basicly the entry point and the latest code base.
-Checkout the "unstable" branch create a new branch for your part to start in.
+Checkout the `"unstable` branch create a new branch for your part to start in.

     git clone https://github.com/Multirename/multirename.git
     cd multirename
     ./helper/gitupdate.sh unstable
     git checkout -b yourNewBranch

-Note: You may also create own branches for the existing externals
+Note: You may also create own branches for the existing externals?

     cd externals/<name.../...>
     git checkout unstable
     git checkout -b yourNewBranch

-If tests exists and the function of fixed bugs, new features is verified it will be merged to "testing" (collecting the updates, versions, features)... for the next release candidate or sub releases.
+If tests exists and the function of fixed bugs, new features is verified it will be merged to `testing` (collecting the updates, versions, features)... for the next release candidate or sub releases.

-Hotfixes will go to extra branches and will be merged directly to the "stable".
+Hotfixes will go to extra branches and will be merged directly to the `stable`.

-When merging branches take a look into .gitmodules of _each_ branch and verify that the branches still map to the branch name of the master project.
+When merging branches take a look into .gitmodules of _each_ branch and verify that the branches still map to the branch name of the main project.
-E.g.: The branch "testing" of the project maps to the "testing" branch of the submodules eg. the library, and so on.
+E.g.: The branch `testing` of the project maps to the `testing` branch of the submodules eg. the library, and so on.
 For this reason you may use the helper script more often and follow this
 workflow:

     # checkout given branch of the main project
     # init, updates and pulls the submodules for the given branch
-    ./helper/gitupdate.sh unstable
+    git pull # in case the ./helper/gitupdate.sh is modified ./helper/gitupdate.sh unstable
-    # Create a pull request

     # the maintainer will follow the workflow: After a merge, e.g.:
     ./helper/gitupdate.sh testing
     git merge unstable
-    # or have a look to helper/gitmerge.sh BranchToMerge
-    # to stage the changes
+    # or have a look to ./helper/gitmerge.sh BranchToMerge` to stage the changes

 ## Deployment

-The build/make.php file will help to create files for the deployment e.g. if you would like to create new readme.md/wiki entrys or to create a release.
+The build/make.php file will help to create files for the deployment e.g. if you would like to create a new readme.md/wiki entrys or to create a release.
 All text files in the docs/ are involved.
 If you modify them there using markdown syntax the deployment and the creation with new documentation will be generated.

     # Will generate .md files for the wiki and the summary file /README.md
     # Best option does all:
     php make.php deploy --compress

 Please use `make.php clean` after copying the files for you needs.
 Deploy files are not to commit to the repository.
-Only the maintainer will do for stable releases.
+Only the maintainer will do for stable releases in `bin/` repository.

 When commiting new stuff you should first commit the externals changes and at least the project version.
 The external commit ID should map to the commit ID of the project when other people will check it out.
 I know this is not that handy but i have no other/better idea at the moment to handle it and the projects are very close to each other.